 50 Squeaky Cleaning Business Names

-A cleaning service is one of the cheapest businesses to start and can have really low overhead costs, which ends up being a win-win because with your costs being low, you can pass on the low costs to your customers, too!
+A cleaning service is one of the cheapest businesses to start and can have really low overhead costs, which ends up being a win-win: With your costs being low, you can pass on the low costs to your customers, too!

-But to start out your business, you’ll probably have to advertise in newspapers, drop business cards at businesses and place flyers on cars.
+But to start out your business, you’ll probably have to advertise in newspapers, drop off business cards at offices, and place flyers on cars.

 Naming Your Business

 Before you can do all of that, you’ll have to think about what you’re going to call yourself, right?
 Right.
-A few tips that should be used when thinking of cleaning company names:
+Here are a few tips that should be used when thinking of cleaning company names:

 Be specific: If you only do residential, only do commercial, or only do new construction cleaning, this should be specified somehow in your business name.